birkin/leganto_reading_list_code/instructor_check_flow/instructor_check_readme.md

     - a "class_id" is required to do OCRA reading-list lookups.
     - I find class_ids by querying OCRA on the "department" and "number" part of the course-code (like "BIOL 1234")
     - (see file "e__oit_data_03.json")

+- course-count for remaining OIT courses after matching (for each course) all OIT-instructors against all OCRA-instructors: 43
+    - 134 courses were removed because there was no match between any of the OIT instructors and OCRA instructors.
+    - (see file "f__oit_data_03b.json")

 ---------------------------------------------------------------------
 old output start ----------------------------------------------------